AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Multiple_Databases/README.md

 ```
 The order in which routers are processed is significant.
 Routers will be queried in the order they are listed in the [`DATABASE_ROUTERS`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASE_ROUTERS) setting.
 In this example, the `AuthRouter` is processed before the `PrimaryReplicaRouter`, and as a result, decisions concerning the models in `auth` are processed before any other decision is made.
 If the `DATABASE_ROUTERS` setting listed the two routers in the other order, `PrimaryReplicaRouter.allow_migrate()` would be processed first.
 The catch-all nature of the `PrimaryReplicaRouter` implementation would mean that all models would be available on all databases.

-With this setup installed, and all databases migrated as per [Synchronizing your databases](), <!-- below --> lets run some Django code:
+With this setup installed, and all databases migrated as per [Synchronizing your databases](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#synchronizing-your-databases), lets run some Django code:
 ```
 >>> # This retrieval will be performed on the 'auth_db' database
 >>> fred = User.objects.get(username='fred')